null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/sinclair_blade.png)

 While 7S Ryoshu, L Faust and Shi Don achieve excellence at their best, BL Yi Sang and BL Sinclair are capable of performing consistently in dicey situations.
 The distinction comes from how their skills are balanced— the former has high highs and low lows, and vice versa.
-Furthermore, most of the former have evades, and these two have counters, furthering this minimax philosophy.
+Furthermore, most of the former have evades, and these two have counters, furthering this "constant output" philosophy.
 This causes the former trio to have amazing rolls once scaled to 95% heads, while the latter will remain consistent but relatively unimpactful.
 This is represented by the former's high variance, and vice versa.
 If consistency is what one seeks, these two are likely to perform the same regardless of whether they're rolling heads or tails, giving them fairly good low sanity tolerance.
 Unlike BL Yi Sang, BL Sinclair's S3 can function as a pseudo-ego.
 His kit effects are relatively functional as well, with the rare poise count on S1, and an accessible yet decent passive.

 However, in this snowball, high sanity meta where 95% heads is fairly commonplace, units that favour base power tend to underperform.
 Despite how consistently his S2 and S1 can achieve their expected clash power, they probably will still rely on the opposing skill to low roll due to their low aggregate, ironically making him arguably less consistent than coin power oriented units.